Netflix-Skunkworks/s3-flash-bootloader/README.md

 # Contributing

 We hope this code is useful for you, and we are happy to accept bugfixes.
-If you'd prefer to build new features, we recommend forking the repo and implementing whatever suits your fancy.
+If you prefer to build new features we encourage you to fork and adapt this to your needs.